yam-ai/multilabel-classifier-web/README.md

 ### Access the web frontend

-Based on the above configuration, open the URL https://localhost:5000 on a browser.
+With the above configuration, you may open the URL https://localhost:5000 on a browser to access the Multilabel Text Classifier Web Frontend.

 ## Professional services